 It’s clearly defined as personal objective which you want to achieve in a specific period of time.
 They are very good self-motivators and helps in building up self-confidence, can be used as measuring tools for achievements.

-Now, apart from setting your goals you also have to analyze and conceptualize things that you would want to achieve in any sphere of life; be it career, family, education, finance or anything.
+Now, apart from setting your goals you also have to analyze and conceptualize things that you would want to achieve in any sphere of life; be it the career, family, education, finance or anything.

-Now, its always advisable to set your long term goals and then break them down into smaller ones which would eventually lead you to your temporary destination.
+Now, its always advisable to set your long-term goals and then break them down into smaller ones which would eventually lead you to your temporary destination.
 You have to set precise goals like dates, time, amount.
 Make sure that the goals set are realistic and small so that after you achieve them you derive a sense of satisfaction and you feel that you are making constant progress.